Ledlenser: Flashlights

-The Ledlenser program includes different flashlights of all sizes and for a wide variety of applications.
+The Ledlenser program includes a variety of flashlights.

 The products are divided into series, which differ in terms of design, different lumens and the technology used.
 For example, the P series models are operated without programming, the M series lamps (M = micro-controlled) are equipped with a microchip programming.

 Ledlenser uses a proprietary measuring method for the runtime of the flashlights.
 The runtime specified by the manufacturer describes the duration the lamp takes for the brightness of the energy-saving level to drop to one lumen.
 For lamps without an energy-saving level (e.g. P3, P4, P5), the time is measured that elapses until the maximum brightness of the lamp has dropped to one lumen.

 Headlamps

 Ledlenser also develops headlamps for sport, outdoor use and professional use.

 Sponsorship

 Ledlenser supports a so-called PRO team with national and international athletes in extreme and fun sports as brand ambassadors, including long-distance runner Jan Fitschen and extreme runner Christian Schiester.